zafar142007/WebcamZestureGnome/README.md

 To build this, run 'mvn clean install'.
 For this, you will need maven to be installed on your system.
 If you don't want to build it, but want to change command-gesture mapping, unzip the WebcamZestureGnome-1.0-executable.jar file into a folder.
 For example, if you want to map the gesture 'up' to the command 'volume_up', then change the entry of 'up' in file gestureMapper.properties to 'volume_up'.
 After saving the file, just zip to again and you are done.

+Currently the application will work better if your background is not changing very frequently.